 Quick Guide to Capital Markets Activities

 The African Development Bank is Africa’s premier development financial institution.
-Set up in 1964, the Bank is owned by 78 member countries – all 53 African countries and 25 non-African countries.
+Set up in 1964, the Bank is owned by 78 member countries – all 53 African countries and 25 non-African countries, including Turkey which became a member in October 2013.
 The Bank enjoys the highest possible triple-A credit ratings from the international credit rating agencies.
-The turmoil in financial markets has further emphasized the robust health of the Bank and its sound risk management policies.
+The volatility in financial markets has further emphasized the robust health of the Bank and effectiveness of its sound risk management policies.

 As the premier borrower from Africa, the Bank enjoys widespread name recognition in major international and domestic capital markets.
-Recent transactions include issuance in the US dollar global bond market, the domestic markets in Australia, Canada, New Zealand, Singapore, Switzerland and South Africa, and African currency linked transactions.
+Transactions include issuance in the US dollar global bond market, the domestic markets in Australia, Canada, New Zealand, Singapore, Switzerland, South Africa and Uganda, African currency linked transactions and private placement transactions in emerging market currencies like Turkish lira, Chilean peso, Mexican peso and Brazilian real.
 The Bank’s Global Debt Issuance Facility provides the platform for documentation across markets and currencies.

-As at 31 December 2012, the outstanding borrowing portfolio was UA 13.2 billion in size (provisional size).
-The total amount raised from capital markets in 2012 was 2.5 billon.
+As at 31 December 2013, the outstanding borrowing portfolio was around UA 13 billion in size (provisional).
+The total amount raised from capital markets in 2013 was UA 3.6 billon.

 - Meet operational cash flow needs